 In instances of wrongful termination, the improperly discharged employee may be entitled to recover damages consisting of lost income, lost future income and other compensatory damages.

 Given the range of scenarios relating to employment in the securities industry, an employee who feels she has been unfairly fired should consult an experienced securities industry employment attorney.
-The attorneys at Lubiner, Schmidt & Palumbo are ready to forcefully and aggressively represent any employee unfairly discharged by their employer.
+The attorneys at Lubiner, Schmidt & Palumbo are ready to forcefully and aggressively represent any employee unfairly discharged by an employer.